Places That Help Kids Notice Asheville

 Open exploration: The North Carolina Arboretum

 The Arboretum works well when the day needs space.
-Gardens, trails, and open areas give kids room to move without needing direction.
+Wide paths, garden edges, and open areas give kids room to move without needing direction.

-The Playing Woods area adds something especially useful for this kind of travel: natural materials, loose structure, and space for children to build, balance, and explore at their own pace.
+The Playing Woods area adds something especially useful for this kind of travel.
+It offers natural materials, loose structure, and space for children to build, balance, and explore at their own pace.

 Animal focus: WNC Nature Center